markisrt4/mrtechforge.github.io/services/mrtf-line.md

   <h2 class="services-heading">Ready to Talk About Your Line?</h2>

   <p>
-    Most clients start with a single <strong>MRTF-Line Phone Line</strong> and one or two add-ons, then evolve over time as their needs change.
+    Most clients start with one number and one or two add-ons, then evolve over time as needs change.
   </p>

   <p>
-    If you're curious whether MRTF-Line would be a good fit for your home, ministry, library, or small organization, reach out and we’ll design a setup that makes sense for your size, budget, and comfort level.
+    If you're curious whether this would be a good fit for your home, ministry, library, or small organization, reach out and we’ll design a setup that makes sense for your size, budget, and comfort level.
   </p>
 </section>

 <section class="forge-form-card">
-  <h2 class="services-heading">Request an MRTF-Line Setup Quote</h2>
+  <h2 class="services-heading">Request a Setup Quote</h2>

   <form
     name="mrtf-line"